About Me

 Okay, the longer story...

+But I have been fascinated by the human psyche for my entire life.
 And, like you might be, I’m a product of the millennial hustle generation (and of first-generation parents).
 I grew up with a lot of overwhelming and paralyzing narratives of what I “should” do or who I “should” be.
-Having spent my college years studying religion and the ways in which belief influences everything at the collective level, I slowly realized how deeply societal blueprints and multigenerational narratives had seeped into my own layers.
+Having spent my college years studying religion and the the potent power of belief (for better and worse), I slowly realized how deeply programmed I had been by my own multigenerational narratives and societal blueprints.
+This caused me a lot of strife and internal conflict, and held me back from the ways I really wanted to exist in the world.

-Concretely, I encountered the world of coaching by happenstance — during a tumultuous time in my mid-20s, a friend shared a feminist coach’s podcast that influenced me greatly, kicking off a domino effect as a sort of portal to new ways of being.
-I passionately pursued more agency over my internal world, realizing that I did not have to live by the constructed narratives I'd inherited over a lifetime.
-It was groundbreaking to me to realize that my mind could be a more peaceful, less conflict-ridden place.
-So I centered much of early adult life around breaking through old patterns, reframing and reimagining my relationship to self and to the world.
+I spent years deconstructing and renegotiating my relationship to capitalism, patriarchy, my role in these paradigms, and my self-perception influenced by them.
+Meanwhile, I encountered the world of coaching and "self-help" by happenstance — during a tumultuous time in my mid-20s, a friend shared a feminist coach’s podcast that influenced me greatly.
+It opened up a portal to new ways of being, as I began realizing that I did not have to live by the constructed narratives I'd inherited over a lifetime.

-Many years later I can’t say I’ve fully “arrived” (do we ever?), but I’ve come a long way in living a more grounded, values-aligned life, and returning to my core self...
+It was groundbreaking to start operating from these more peaceful, generative, less conflict-ridden states, so I continued reframing and reimagining my relationship to self and to the world.
+Many years later I can’t say I’ve fully “arrived” (do we ever?), but I’ve come a long way in living a more aligned life, and returning to my core self...

-Outside but woven into this work, I live my life as one giant ethnographic study of humanity and meaning-making.
-I’m fascinated by flow states, consciousness, mystery and the occult, living glamorously and beautifully, and cultivating compassion so that we can live in a better world for all.
-I'm also an eternal student of herbal medicine, an occasional dancer, and a lover of most forms of art and the obscure, strange, wondrous and odd.
+I’m fascinated by flow states, consciousness, mystery and the occult, beauty, and cultivating compassion so that we can inhabit a better world for all.
+I'm also an eternal student of herbal medicine, an occasional dancer, and a lover of most forms of art and the obscure.

 Recent Tangents